qlibs/mph/README.md

 ### Performance [potentially unsafe] (https://godbolt.org/z/vjrsY35x8)

-> If `all` possible inputs are known AND can be found in the keys, then `unconditional` policy for the config can be used which will avoid one comparison
+> If `all` possible inputs are known and can be found in the keys, then `unconditional` policy can be used which will avoid comparison to the original key

 ```cpp
 int main(int argc, [[maybe_unused]] const char** argv) {